Trusted WordPress tutorials, when you need them most.

 What Happens After You Submit a Ticket to Trac?

-Once you have submitted a ticket to Trac, it becomes available for other contributors and developers.
+Once you have submitted a ticket to Trac, it will be available to other contributors and developers.

-Lead developers will also receive notifications, and they can take a look at your ticket and take action on it.
+Lead developers will also receive notifications, and they can review your ticket and take action on it.

-There are a number of actions that any WordPress user can take on the ticket.
+Then, any WordPress user can take a number of actions on the ticket.
 For example, someone can change the focus, component, status, and other details.
 These changes will be recorded and shown in Trac.

 Depending on the nature of your suggestion, it can take days, weeks, months, and sometimes even years to become a part of the core.

 Despite the sometimes long wait, submitting feature requests is worth the effort.
-It’s because of requests like these that WordPress has grown from software that only supported blogs to the CMS that it is today.
+Because of requests like these, WordPress has grown from software that only supported blogs to the CMS that it is today.

 Another way you can request new features in WordPress is by using GitHub.

-GitHub is a cloud-based website that allows developers to store and manage their code, keep track of changes, offer version control, and help others collaborate on a project.
+GitHub is a cloud-based website that allows developers to store and manage their code, track changes, offer version control, and collaborate with others on a project.

 First, you’ll need to visit the GitHub website and sign up for a free account.